Human resources audit: where to start?

 • organizational audits to measure employee commitment, motivation, talent and skills management…

-The duration of the social audit varies according to the size of the company.
+The duration of the human resources audit varies according to the size of the company.
 This can range from a few days to several months.

 Why carry out a human resources audit?